-Family Nurse Practitioners play a vital role in our healthcare system as the need for primary patient care continues to increase.
-Nurse practitioners are in high demand for primary care services resulting in large part from an aging and growing population.
-According to the U.S. Bureau of Labor Statistics, employment of nurse practitioners is projected to grow 31 percent through 2024, which is much faster than the average for all occupations.
+The FNP role is in high demand due to an aging and growing population.
+According to the U.S. Bureau of Labor Statistics, employment of nurse practitioners is projected to grow 31 percent through 2024, much faster than the average for all occupations.

 Join us in Italy for an international opportunity to examine the impact of health outcomes through a local healthcare system.
 According to the World Health Organization, Italy ranks as one of the top health care systems in the world, making it an ideal place to study best practices for improving health for communities.
 Learn More